Produced by Cryptocurrency Tax Attorneys and Blockchain CPA’s

 Just thinking about crypto taxes is enough to give anyone a headache.
 But worry no more!
 This guide will walk you through all the nitty-gritty on how to report cryptocurrency on your taxes.
 We’ll cover everything from what a crypto taxable event is, to how cryptocurrency is taxed.

 July 14, 2021 / New Crypto Reporting Requirements in Infrastructure Bill

 The IRS included the following question on Form 1040 for 2020 and on Schedule 1 for 2019:

 "At any time did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”

-First, if anyone who answered “no” is found to have taken part in cryptocurrency transactions, the IRS could charge them with a heavy fine on grounds that they deliberately hid such transactions.
+First, if anyone who answered “no” is found to have taken part in cryptocurrency transactions, the IRS could charge them a heavy fine on the grounds that they deliberately hid such transactions.

 Second, the IRS will pay close attention to whether anyone who answered “yes” did indeed report their crypto-related income properly.
 To avoid any fines, legal action, or other serious consequences, you must report your cryptocurrency on your tax return.

 As the IRS lays down more regulations to collect taxes on crypto, it would be wise for you to correct your past tax returns by including any missing transactions.